 Enforcement 401

 Managing Division:

 Compliance & Enforcement

 Contact Person:

 John Marvin

 Program Purpose:

 Enforce applicable Federal, State, and District air pollution regulations and permit conditions.

-Description of Program: The Enforcement Program consists of activities designed to respond when sources are found in applicable Federal, State and Air District regulations and permit conditions.
-A strong, technically program provides both an essential deterrent to continued or future non-compliance as well as a enforcement practices throughout the regulated community.
-This program includes all Division at address non-compliance, including issuing Notices of Violation (NOV) and Notices to Comply causes and solutions for non-compliance, developing enforcement cases for legal action, and produring hearings and court cases.
-Other elements of the program include responding to the public complaints, returning sources to compliance, and supporting enforcement of the variance and all process.
-In addition, the toxic air contaminant activities, such as mobile source enforcement of matter ATCMs and asbestos demolition/renovation enforcement, ensure compliance with Federal regulations to protect the public from exposure to known carcinogens.
-Oversight of the Division coordinated with the training functions in Program 402. y-based enforcement consistency in activities necessary (NTC), identifying roviding testimony lic's air pollution batement order diesel particulate al, State and District
+Description of Program:

+The Enforcement Program consists of activities designed to respond when sources are found in violation of applicable Federal, State and Air District regulations and permit conditions.
+A strong, technically-based enforcement program provides both an essential deterrent to continued or future non-compliance as well as consistency in enforcement practices throughout the regulated community.
+This program includes all Division activities necessary to address non-compliance, including issuing Notices of Violation (NOV) and Notices to Comply (NTC), identifying causes and solutions for non-compliance, developing enforcement cases for legal action, and providing testimony during hearings and court cases.
+Other elements of the program include responding to the public's air pollution complaints, returning sources to compliance, and supporting enforcement of the variance and abatement order process.
+In addition, the toxic air contaminant activities, such as mobile source enforcement of diesel particulate matter ATCMs and asbestos demolition/renovation enforcement, ensure compliance with Federal, State and District regulations to protect the public from exposure to known carcinogens.
+Oversight of the Division's Safety Program is coordinated with the training functions in Program 402.
-Justification of Change Request:

-Program 401 budget reflects inflationary costs for rents; added costs for inspection staff addition building code upgrades for Santa Clara, Hayward, Novato, and Peninsula field offices. s, and safety and
+Program 401 budget reflects inflationary costs for rents; added costs for inspection staff additions, and safety and building code upgrades for Santa Clara, Hayward, Novato, and Peninsula field offices.

-Activities